ADHD stands for Attention Deficit Hyperactivity Disorder and is most commonly diagnosed in children in their early years at school.

 - Impulsive behavior

 Between 3 and 5% of children in the United States (around 2 million kids) are thought to have ADHD, and more boys suffer than girls.
 That equates to at least one child in every class of 25 to 30 children, although many more are labeled as having ADHD who may simply be badly behaved.
 For this reason, proper diagnosis is recommended so that children are not needlessly treated and perhaps medicated for a condition they do not have.

-Research is ongoing into the causes of ADHD, and current thinking suggests it is down to an overactive nervous system, combined with the brain’s failure to properly filter out unnecessary sights, sounds, thoughts and emotions.
-Chiropractors are not in the business of directly treating ADHD, but they are able to help rectify certain elements that may be stressing the nervous system, such as:
+Research is ongoing into the causes of ADHD.
+Current thinking suggests it is down to an overactive nervous system, combined with the brain’s failure to properly filter out unnecessary sights, sounds, thoughts, and emotions.
+Chiropractors are not in the business of directly treating ADHD, but they can help rectify certain elements that may be stressing the nervous system, such as:

 - Removing spinal subluxations that interfere with the nervous system

 - Offering dietary advice to eliminate common trigger foods